 Also in the above photo, I believe is the beginning of a pair of inflorescences growing from the leaf axils.
 Vines either produce all male flowers or all female flowers which are COMPLETELY different.
 I will wait until I get photos of flowers to write their descriptions.
 I also need photos of their fruit… There are several websites at the bottom of the page that have great photos and descriptions.

 I wasn’t able to get back to these woods later in 2020 to get photos of their flowers, fruit, or seed.
-HOPEFULLY, I can get back there in 2021 to get more photos so I can write better descriptions.
+Someday, I will go back to get more photos.

 I have enjoyed photographing and learning about the many wildflowers growing on the farm and other areas.
 My farm is in Windsor, Missouri in Pettis County (Henry County is across the street and Benton and Johnson aren’t far away).
 I have grown over 500 different plants and identified over 100 species of wildflowers (most have pages listed on the right side of the page).
 I am not an expert, botanist, or horticulturalist.
 I just like growing, photographing, and writing about my experience.
 I rely on several websites for ID and a few horticulturalists I contact if I cannot figure them out.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.